+- The Medium Term Financial Strategy

+- The Annual Revenue Budget

+- The Capital Strategy

+- The Treasury Management and Investment Strategy

-2.2.1 The County Council is responsible for adopting the authority's Constitution and for approving the Policy Framework and budget within which the Executive operates.
-It is also responsible for approving and monitoring compliance with the County Council's overall framework of accountability and control, and for monitoring compliance with the agreed policy and related executive decisions.
-The functions of the County Council are listed in Responsibility for Functions, Part 3.
+- 2.2.2 It is also responsible for approving and monitoring compliance with the County Council's overall framework of accountability and control, and for monitoring compliance with the agreed policy and related executive decisions.
+The functions of the County Council are listed in Responsibility for Functions, Part 3 of the Constitution.